What are your house rules?

-Our language of instruction differs, but generally is English.
+Our language of instruction differs, but generally it is English.
 In case the people present in class are all speakers of Dutch, the class will probably be held in Dutch.
 We’ll be happy to translate and use gestures until things are clear to everyone!
 The universal language of Lindy Hop is smiles anyway.

 How much are the classes?